Frequently Asked Questions

 What does your Guidestar Platinum Rating Mean?
 (How do I know I can entrust my donation to you?)

 How are funds allocated?

-Community volunteers meet monthly to study the specific funding requests from each program throughout five areas; basic needs, children and families, seniors, health counseling, and health services.
-The E&I Panels carefully assess how effectively and efficiently agencies are using United Way funding.
-Programs that address high priority needs and demonstrate measurable impact are given preference in funding, while programs not designed to meet high priority needs or ones that are inefficient and provide little impact may not be funded at all.
+Community Impact volunteer committees spend hundreds of hours studying funding requests in the areas of basic needs, financial stability, health and education.
+Our Community Impact volunteer committees carefully assess how effectively and efficiently agencies are using United Way funding.
+Programs that address high priority needs and demonstrate measurable impact are given a funding preference, while programs that fail to meet high priority needs or provide little impact may not be funded.